franBec/pollitoDev/content/en/blog/2024-10-02-pollitos-opinion-on-spring-boot-development-2.md

 }
 ```

 ### 2.3.
-Log practices
+Logs

-Considering we don't mind accidentally printing sensitive information (keys, passwords, etc), I've found useful to log at least everything that comes in, and everything that comes out.
+Considering we don't mind accidentally printing sensitive information (keys, passwords, etc), I've found useful to log

+- Everything that comes in
+- Everything that comes out.

 To achieve that we are gonna be using:

 - An [Aspect](https://www.baeldung.com/aspectj) that logs before and after excecution of public controller methods.
 - A [Filter interface](https://www.geeksforgeeks.org/spring-boot-servlet-filter/) that logs stuff that doesn't reach the controllers.

 #### Aspect

-Create aspect/LoggingAspect.java
+aspect/LoggingAspect.java

 ```java
 import lombok.extern.slf4j.Slf4j;